Admission to the Direct Admission Baccalaureate Nursing Sequence

 - Letter of intent - Due October 1 or February 1, one semester prior to when students plan/met requirements to begin nursing program.
 This serves as a way to let the School of Nursing know when student completed or close to completing prerequisites and intends to start the nursing program in the following semester.

-- Students must meet all requirements in the BSN handbook prior to starting BSN program such as criminal background check and TB testing.
+- Students must meet all requirements in the BSN handbook prior to starting BSN program such as criminal background check, immunizations and TB testing.

 Students who fail to maintain Freshman BSN status will no longer be guaranteed a spot upon completion of required prerequisites.
 They may still apply as a traditional student via the traditional route with applications due October 1 and February 1.

-Notification of fall 2021 direct admissions decisions were sent via email on December 1, 2020.
+Notification of fall 2022 direct admissions decisions were sent via email and mail on December 6, 2021.
 Please contact email@example.com if you have any questions.

 See the BSN Information Packet for how to apply to the BSN Program using the general application process.

 High achieving high school seniors who are interested in nursing can be guaranteed a spot in NMU’s nursing program through the Freshman Direct Admission Nursing program.
-Ten spots will be available each Fall.
 Applications are due by November 1 for the following year's fall semester.